 The method to register your child for participation in Awana Clubs at TCC is via online registration.
 To register your child online, do the following:

-1. Fill out the online TCC Awana Ministry Clubber Registration Form for 2016-2017.
+1a.
+For Kindergarten-6th Grade children, fill out the online TCC Awana Ministry K-6th Grade Clubber Registration Form for 2017-2018.

-2. Electronically sign the Awana Club Permissions Form that is embedded in the Clubber Registration Form.
+2. Electronically sign the Awana Club Permissions Form that is embedded in the appropriate Registration Form.

-If you are interested in volunteering to serve God and this community’s children through the Awana Ministry at TCC, please fill in the online TCC Awana Leader Registration Form for 2016-2017 and you will be contacted by the Awana Commander, Mark Wolski.
+If you are interested in volunteering to serve God and this community’s children through the Awana Ministry at TCC, please fill in the online TCC Awana Ministry Volunteer Registration Form for 2017-2018 and you will be contacted by the Awana Commander, Mark Wolski.
 You will have fun, be a blessing to the kids and fellow leaders, and be blessed yourself through your involvement!
 You are participating in the Great Commission and having fun doing it!

 If you need more information about the Awana Clubs at TCC or if you’d like to contact the Awana Commander before registering to volunteer, please email Mark Wolski.